Startpiloten/startpilot/readme.md

 ### Does it work?

-You  can check by adding Content to your page in the backend.
+You  can check by adding content to your page in the backend.
 Most of the TYPO3 default content elements should not be listed anymore and you should see a new content element tab called „Custom Content Elements“ with the „Text with Image“ element displayed.
 There is a basic frontend output now which should display all the content you put into your first „Text with Image“ element.
 Text is being displayed?
 Image is being displayed?
 No error occurred?
 GZ you just successfully set up your first provider extension with startpilot.